PatrickMall/tic-tac-toe/README.md

 To build this project I first created a very basic wireframe using adobe XD.
 I have exported a png version of this which can be found [here](./Tic-Tac-Toe-Wireframe.png) in the repo.
 There is also a copy of the adobe.xd file in the repo if anyone wants to see the original.

+## User Stories

+Below is a list of the user stories that the game was built to achieve:

+- As a user, I should be able to start a new tic tac toe game
+- As a user, I should be able to click on a square to add X first and then O, and so on
+- As a user, I should be shown a message after each turn for if I win, lose, tie or who's turn it is next
+- As a user, I should not be able to click the same square twice
+- As a user, I should be shown a message when I win, lose or tie
+- As a user, I should not be able to continue playing once I win, lose, or tie
+- As a user, I should be able to play the game again without refreshing the page

 ## Features
 Below is a list of the features I have added to the game which meet and add to the MVP list I was set by the General Assembly Course I am currently part of.